tsyeap88/Portfolio/IST 687 Introduction to Data Science/README.md

 What causes airline delays?

 Can we predict the length of a delay?

+This project is done in R.